MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrint.md

             - `[Messages <IMicrosoftGraphMessage1[]>]`: The messages in a mailbox or folder.
 Read-only.
 Nullable.
             - `[MobilePhone <String>]`: The primary cellular telephone number for the user.
 Read-only for users synced from on-premises directory.
 Maximum length is 64 characters.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
             - `[MySite <String>]`: The URL for the user's personal site.
 Returned only on $select.
-            - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant[]>]`:
+            - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant1[]>]`:
               - `[Id <String>]`: Read-only.
               - `[ClientId <String>]`: The id of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
 Required.
 Supports $filter (eq only).
               - `[ConsentType <String>]`: Indicates if authorization is granted for the client application to impersonate all users or only a specific user.
 AllPrincipals indicates authorization to impersonate all users.
 Principal indicates authorization to impersonate a specific user.
 Consent on behalf of all users can be granted by an administrator.
 Non-admin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
 Required.
 Supports $filter (eq only).
               - `[PrincipalId <String>]`: The id of the user on behalf of whom the client is authorized to access the resource, when consentType is Principal.
 If consentType is AllPrincipals this value is null.
 Required when consentType is Principal.
               - `[ResourceId <String>]`: The id of the resource service principal to which access is authorized.
 This identifies the API which the client is authorized to attempt to call on behalf of a signed-in user.
               - `[Scope <String>]`: A space-separated list of the claim values for delegated permissions which should be included in access tokens for the resource application (the API).
 For example, openid User.Read GroupMember.Read.All.
-Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the publishedPermissionScopes property of the resource service principal.
+Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the oauth2PermissionScopes property of the resource service principal.
             - `[OfficeLocation <String>]`: The office location in the user's place of business.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
             - `[OnPremisesDistinguishedName <String>]`: Contains the on-premises Active Directory distinguished name or DN.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.
 Returned only on $select.
             - `[OnPremisesDomainName <String>]`: Contains the on-premises domainFQDN, also called dnsDomainName synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.
 Returned only on $select.